The Process of Change

 Indeed, last week I emerged from kapotasana overwhelmed with sadness.
 I have not experienced such intense emotions in this pose for upwards of 6 months.
 I came out of the pose, fell forward, and immediately began sobbing.
 While in the pose, I experienced the same restrictive throat tightening I’d experienced in the year following my husband’s death.
 Although it has been nearly 10 years since his passing, the loss is always quite palpable during this time of year.

-letter I wrote (but never mailed) to the oncologist who met with us after the confirmation of stage IV lung cancer resurfaced.
+While gathering my tax documents, I stumbled upon a letter I wrote (but never mailed) to the oncologist who met with us after the confirmation of stage IV lung cancer resurfaced.
 Five years ago, when I wrote the letter, I wasn’t at all neutral and questioned whether my words were right and just.
 I still am not sure.

 Although the message in this letter was written with good intention, I feel that for the most part, oncologists aren’t purposely giving false hope when providing families with their prognoses.
 There is no rhyme or reason to why we were given a prognosis that was a complete 180 degrees opposite to the documentation in the medical record.
 Quite possibly the right action (rather than sending the letter) is to destroy it and just let it go already.